Conferences need to be flexible!

 We need to make our conferences flexible.
 We need an exercise program for our events.
 Why?
 Here are three reasons.

 1) Broadcast-style presentations are moving online

-Over one hundred billion dollars is spent every year on conferences.
+We spend over one hundred billion dollars every year on conferences.
 And this figure does not include the value of attendees’ time.
-We routinely spend these huge amounts of money and time to bring people together to meet face to face, only to feed them a program that was determined six months before.
+We routinely spend these huge amounts of money and time to bring people together to meet face to face.
+Only to feed them a program that was determined six months before.
 What is the point?

 These days, real-time content can be shared online as soon as it’s available.
 It’s no longer necessary to waste time and money flying people to a common physical location where they then sit and listen to predetermined presenters.
 Online videos and webinars can handle known and/or mandatory content distribution efficiently and at much lower cost.

 So what can we do at face-to-face conferences that we can’t do well online?
 Provide on-the-fly learning and connection opportunities that take maximum advantage of the people in the room!